DiversityDatabaseProject/Tensorflow_ObjectDetection/README.md

 ```
 Tensorflow\workspace\images\detect_image
 ```
-TODO: add script to copy label.txt in tfliteexport folder

 This script will make an inference on the images in the above folder and save the results in this folder:
 ```